Am-White/passwordGenerator/README.md

 ---

 ## Credits
+Thanks to GT Coding Boot Camp for providing code for HTML and CSS page design; JavaScript was written by me, Jamey Gronewald.

+---

+## Collaborators
-I, Jamey Gronewald, was the sole creator of this project.
+I, Jamey Gronewald, was the sole collaborator on this project.

 ---